-If you have questions about Alzheimer’s disease or other dementias, call our First Link® Dementia Helpline for information and support (toll-free):
+If you have questions about Alzheimer’s disease or other dementias, call the Alzheimer Society of Newfoundland & Labrador's First Link® Dementia Helpline for information and support (toll-free):

 - Getting the diagnosis.

 - Progression of the disease, including its effect on communication and behaviour.